Munoz, not Munez, signs for Newcastle

 It's not the first time a footballer has emerged with a name echoing one already out there in the world of fiction.

-In 1994, Jonathan Coe's novel What A Carve Up was published with a central character called Michael Owen, three years before the striker of the same name made his debut for Liverpool.
+In 1994, Jonathan Coe's novel What A Carve Up was published with a central character called Michael Owen, three years before the striker of the same name made his Liverpool debut.

 And in 2007, David Mitchell co-starred with comedy partner Robert Webb in the film Magicians as an illusionist called...
 Harry Kane.

 At the time, the future England captain was still a Tottenham schoolboy.

 So can Munoz provide a blockbuster storyline for Newcastle's season?
 They might need him to, given that two of their final four matches are against Liverpool and Manchester City...